 Inflammatory breast cancer is an example.
 The name refers to the symptoms of the cancer rather than the affected tissue.
 This type is fast growing, particularly aggressive, and often fatal.
 Cancer cells block the lymphatic vessels in the skin of the breast, causing the breast to appear inflamed: swollen, red, and warm.
 Usually, inflammatory breast cancer spreads to the lymph nodes in the armpit.
 The lymph nodes can be felt as hard lumps.
 However, often no lump may be felt in the breast itself because this cancer is dispersed throughout the breast.
 Inflammatory breast cancer accounts for about 1% of breast cancers.

 Most commonly, the first symptom of breast cancer is a lump, which usually feels distinctly different from the surrounding breast tissue.
 In many breast cancer cases, women discover the lump themselves.
 Such a lump may be cancer if it is a firm, distinctive thickening that appears in one breast but not the other.
 Usually, scattered lumpy changes in the breast, especially the upper outer region, are not cancerous and indicate fibrocystic changes Fibrocystic Changes of the Breast Fibrocystic changes of the breast (formerly called fibrocystic breast disease) include breast pain, cysts, and lumpiness that are not due to cancer.
 (See also Overview of Breast Disorders and... read more .

-Breast pain Breast Pain Many women experience breast pain.
+Some women with breast cancer have breast pain Breast Pain Many women experience breast pain.
 Breast pain may occur in one or both breasts.
 (See also Overview of Breast Disorders.)
-Likely causes of breast pain depend on whether the pain is felt in a... read more is not usually the first symptom of breast cancer.
+Likely causes of breast pain depend on whether the pain is felt in a... read more , but breast pain has many causes and usually does not mean that a woman has breast cancer.

 In the early stages, the lump may move freely beneath the skin when it is pushed with the fingers.